 Cognitive Neuroscience of Creativity

-Creativity has had a profound impact on the modern world.
-From the invention of the lightbulb to the formation of the internet, creative ideas have shaped the course of human history.
 Despite its critical importance to society, the process by which creative ideas emerge remains elusive.
 To assess the creative quality of ideas, traditional approaches have largely relied on human ratings.
-In my first publication (Orwig et al., 2021, Journal of Cognitive Neuroscience) my colleagues and I applied a novel semantic distance measure to automatically and objectively assess the novelty of ideas.
+In my first publication (Orwig et al., 2021, Journal of Cognitive Neuroscience) my collaborators and I applied a novel semantic distance measure to automatically assess the novelty of ideas.
 Additionally, we analyzed functional Magnetic Resonance Imaging (fMRI) to capture dynamic interactions between brain regions, identifying patterns of resting-state network connectivity associated with creativity.

 Our analysis revealed a robust correlation between computational scores and human ratings of creative ideas, validating semantic distance assessments as a viable measure of creative performance.
-We applied voxel-level, graph theory analysis to describe individual differences in brain connectivity.
-Our analyses in resting-state fMRI data showed reduced connectivity of visual cortex in more creative individuals.
-This suggests that highly creative people are more prone to engage in internally directed cognition, thus attenuating sensory input, in the absence of an external task.
+We applied voxel-level, graph theory analysis in resting-state fMRI data to describe individual differences in brain connectivity.
+Results show reduced connectivity of visual cortex associated with creativity, assessed via computational semantic distance and human ratings.

 To replicate and extend these findings, we performed the same analysis in a cohort of creative experts.
 In this follow up study (Orwig et al., 2023, Network Neuroscience) we found that creative experts show reduced connectivity between primary visual cortex and the rest of the brain, compared to controls.
 Here, we further examined associations between functional brain connectivity and distal simulation, finding a negative association between distal simulation vividness and connectivity to the lateral visual cortex in creative experts.